Waboodoo/HTTP-Shortcuts/docs/variables.md

 <a name="constant"></a>
 ### Static Variable

 A *static variable* (formerly called *constant*) stores a static value, until explicitly changed.
-It can be used to store a piece of information that is shared across multiple shortcut, such as an authentication token or a domain name.
+A typical use case is to store a piece of information that is shared across multiple shortcut, such as an authentication token or a domain name.
 This way it can easily be changed.

-It is also possible to change the value of a static variable programmatically before or after a shortcut runs, e.g. to store parts of a HTTP response into it.
+It is also possible to change the value of a static variable programmatically before or after a shortcut runs, e.g., to store parts of a HTTP response into it.
 See the [Scripting](scripting.md#variables) documentation for more details.

 <a name="toggle"></a>
 ### Toggle